 ARC-PA Bylaws and Policies

 The ARC-PA Bylaws and Policy Manual are available here as informational resources for physician assistant program faculty, staff and the general public.
-The Accreditation Manual is being updated and will include references to these policies where appropriate.

 The Standards Degree Deadline Issue

 The ARC-PA has developed a document to provide clarification about the masters degree requirement as described in the Standards, 4th edition.
 This document addresses expectations for all programs that do not yet confer a graduate degree.

 Syllabi, Instructional Objectives and Learning Outcomes, Standards 4th edition.